lazlowa/pypz-python/core/docs/core/models.rst

 ~~~~~~~~~~~~~~~~~

 Currently *pypz* serializes the DTOs into YAML, since it is human readable and provides features
-out of the box, which JSON lacks the support of (e.g., representing sets).
+out of the box, which JSON lacks the support of (e.g., interpreting sets).

 To convert an Instance into a YAML string, you can use: